danny-baker/deploy-beast-datascience-vm/README.md

-# Deploy ANY virtual machine on Azure using code
+# Deploy ANY virtual machine on Azure using Bicep
-This guide will help you customise and deploy any virtual machine from Microsoft Azure, preconfigured for data science applications.
+This guide will help you customise and deploy any virtual machine from Microsoft Azure, preconfigured for data science applications, using code.

 This is an example of deploying cloud infrastructure-as-code using a new domain specific language called Bicep.
 The [OS image](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) is Linux Ubuntu 18.04 and is specially setup with 150GB of goodies including native support for Python, R, Julia, SQL, C#, Java, Node.js, F#.
 If you don't know linux, don't worry: out of the box it autoruns a Jupyter Hub server giving you instant (secure) access to Jhub notebooks from the browser of your local machine, running remotely on your VM.
 Deploying in seconds, you will have access to beast VMs with up to 416 cores, 11000+ GB RAM and 1500+ MBit/s internet speeds.
 Pricing for VMs ranges from 1 cent to 120 $USD/hr and a free trial gets you $200 USD of credit for 30 days, with some important caveats.

-This is designed for one-off time-constrained tasks where you need a dedicated monster of a VM to run for a few hours or days to get the job done.
+This is designed for one-off time-constrained tasks where you need a dedicated beefy VM to run for a few hours or days to get the job done.
 You can then export any data, and tear the whole resource down when you're finished.
+In particular: this is for when you need more hardware than your local machine or the free/premium note-book-as-a-service platforms like Google Colab can provide.

 ## Quickstart

 If you know what you are doing with deploying Azure resources using ARM templates (and Bicep), simply open the `vmtemplate.bicep` file , configure your VM specs, create a resource group and deploy in the Az CLI with a single command:

-`az deployment group create -f vmtemplate.bicep -g <RESOURCE GROUP> --parameters adminUsername=<USERNAME> adminPassword=<PASSWORD> adminPublicKey=<INSERT FULL ASCII PUB KEY HERE>`
+`az deployment group create -f vmtemplate.bicep -g <RESOURCE GROUP NAME> --parameters adminUsername='USERNAME' adminPassword='PASSWORD' adminPublicKey='INSERT FULL ASCII PUB KEY HERE'`

-**[have option without public key]**

-Once deployed, grab the public IP address of the new vm (from Portal or CLI) and either SSH into the VM directly or access the Jupyter Hub server in the browser via `https://xxx.xxx.xxx.xxx:8000`.

 Notes:
+- username and password should be wrapped in quotations '' or special characters don't detect properly
-- password needs to be decent (1 capital, 1 number, 1 special etc)
+- password needs to be decent (1 capital, 1 number, 1 special)
-- you must also pass a valid public ssh key as a parameter aswell. **[TO FIX]**
+- passing a public (ssh) key is OPTIONAL.
+You do not need to create an SSH key-pair if you only want to access your machine via JHub (as JHub requires the user/pass).
 - For JHub and other services exposed to the internet, the vm creates a self-signed certificates for HTTPS (TLS/SSL).
 When you try to connect, modern browsers will still throw a tanty.
-Just click through the security warnings and you can connect ok, and be confident that you are accessing the services over an encrypted protocol (HTTPS).
+Just click through the security warnings and you can connect ok, and be confident that you are accessing the services over an encrypted protocol.

+Once deployed, grab the public IP address of the new vm (from Portal or CLI) and either SSH into the VM directly or access the Jupyter Hub server in the browser via `https://xxx.xxx.xxx.xxx:8000`.

 ## Guide for Beginners